It Ain't Half Hot Mum: Accusations of racism and homophobia

 Concerning the issues with It Ain't Half Hot Mum, Alex Massie wrote in January 2019, shortly after the death of Windsor Davies, that "even when judged by modern standards" the series is a "relatively minor offender when compared with programmes" such as Mind Your Language, Love Thy Neighbour and Curry and Chips.

+On 16 June 2023, the series began repeats on That's TV.
+The intention was to screen all episodes of the series (including those retrieved from off-air recordings) in their complete broadcast form, without editing any potentially offensive material.

 Home releases

-All eight series have been released on DVD region code 2 and 4.
-A Complete Series Collection Box Set containing all eight series of the show was released on 4 October 2010 in Region 2 and re-released in 2018.
+All eight series have been released on DVD region codes 2 and 4.
+A complete collection box set, containing all eight series of the sitcom, was released on 4 October 2010 in Region 2 and re-released in 2018.
 No complete series boxset has been released in Australia, Region 4.

-Master copies of the fourth and sixth episodes of series one ('A Star is Born' and 'It's a Wise Child') were lost after first broadcast.
-Domestic VHS copies recorded by an Australian viewer were located in 1988.
-They are of inferior quality, but are included as extras on the series 1 DVD.
+The missing episodes of the first series ("A Star is Born" and "It's a Wise Child"), although not of broadcast quality, are included as special features on both the first series DVD and the complete collection box set.